9:00 P.M. (The Pitt season 1)

-"9:00 P.M." is the fifteenth episode and first season finale of the American medical drama television series The Pitt.
+"9:00 P.M." is the fifteenth episode and first-season finale of the American medical drama television series The Pitt.
 The episode was written by series creator R. Scott Gemmill, and directed by executive producer John Wells.
 It was released on Max on April 10, 2025.

 The series is set in Pittsburgh, following the staff of the Pittsburgh Trauma Medical Hospital ER (nicknamed "The Pitt") during a 15-hour emergency department shift.
 The series mainly follows Dr. Michael "Robby" Robinavitch, a senior attending still reeling from some traumas.
 In the episode, the staff prepares for final arrangements as Gloria dictates that they must go home and leave their duties to the night shift.

 The episode received critical acclaim, with critics praising the performances, emotional tone, writing, pacing and closure to the season.
 Noah Wyle, Katherine LaNasa and Shawn Hatosy submitted the episode to support their Emmy nominations for Outstanding Lead Actor in a Drama Series, Outstanding Supporting Actress in a Drama Series and Outstanding Guest Actor in a Drama Series, respectively, with all winning.

 Plot

 Robby (Noah Wyle) intercepts McKay's (Fiona Dourif) arrest and talks to the police officers.
 After informing them that deactivating the ankle monitor allowed McKay to save one of their officers, she is released from police custody.
 Subsequently, he checks on King (Taylor Dearden) and Shen (Ken Kirby), informing Flynn's parents that their son needs a lumbar puncture.
-When Mrs. Edwards refuses, Robby takes the father to the morgue to show that his son can still be saved, but the father instead walks out in disgust.
+When Mrs. Edwards refuses, Robby takes the father to the morgue to make the point that his son can still be saved, but the father instead walks out in disgust.

 After being reprimanded again by Robby, Langdon (Patrick Ball) asks Dana (Katherine LaNasa) to support him, but is surprised when she reveals that she is considering resigning.
 Langdon tells Robby that he stole doses to calm his withdrawal symptoms and feared seeing a doctor as he could lose his license.
 When Robby tells him that he needs to seek help, Langdon tells him that a night shift nurse saw his panic attack.
 McKay has a private conversation with David (Jackson Kelly), telling him that whatever he had intended for his "hit list", he must get help and that this is his one chance to turn his life around; although initially unsure whether she had gotten through to him, McKay later sees him talking to a psychiatrist as she is on her way home.
 Flynn's father decides to proceed with the lumbar puncture when his wife leaves the room.
 When she returns, she gets upset with her husband, although King manages to complete the puncture in time.
 Dana tells Robby that the police have arrested Doug Driscoll, the patient who attacked her, and he encourages her to press charges.